About the 28th Māori Battalion website project

 About the homepage

 The homepage of the site features part of a photograph showing Māori Battalion soldiers (from left to right) Maaka (Bill) White (from Wharekāhika, later killed in action), Te Kooti (Scotty) Reihana (Rangitukia, later wounded) and Rangi Henderson (Te Araroa, later killed in action) performing a haka for the King of Greece at Helwan, Egypt, on 25 June 1941.
-The full photograph, from the Alexander Turnbull Library, can be seen here.
+See the full photograph, from the Alexander Turnbull Library.

 Linking to this site